-- HAPS Educator Educational Research: These papers discuss pedagogical research projects supported by robust data, and are uploaded into the LifeSciTRC one year post-publication.
-Educational Research articles usually include an introduction, methods, results and discussion section.
+- HAPS Educator Educational Research: These papers discuss pedagogical research projects supported by robust data, and usually include introduction, materials and methods, results and discussion sections.
 However, the authors may choose an alternate organization if it more effectively presents their project.

 Shorter submissions will be directed towards one of two destinations:

-- Teaching tips for A&P : these are very brief descriptions of learning activities and were formerly known as "edu-snippets."
+brief descriptions of learning activities.
 They are published in a stand-alone website grouped by learning outcome and are available to all HAPS members.
-Have a teaching tip that you would like to share?
-You can do that from the link above.
+Submissions can be made at

 Potential authors can use the flowchart below to choose the best destination for submission.
 (Click on the image for a larger version.)